Black hole spectroscopy of collapsing and merging neutron stars: Numerical setup

 While we only use the $j$-constant rotation law for our analysis, we also want to point towards other choices that have been suggested in the literature, e.g., \cite{Galeazzi2011,Uryu2016,Uryu2017,Bauswein2017}.

-The equilibrium models are then computed using the iterative KEH-method (Komatsu-Eriguchi-Hachisu)~\cite{Komatsu1989}.
+The equilibrium models are then computed using the iterative Komatsu-Eriguchi-Hachisu (KEH) method~\cite{Komatsu1989}.
 The publicly available \texttt{RNS} code \cite{Stergioulas1995,Stergioulas2003} implements this scheme and is able to compute equilibrium models of rotating NSs, however, only for stars with uniform rotation.
-We use a modified version of \texttt{RNS} which can handle differential rotation, using modifications to the KEH-method based on \cite{Cook1992,Cook1994}.
+We use a modified version of \texttt{RNS} which can handle differential rotation, using modifications to the KEH method based on \cite{Cook1992,Cook1994}.

 For our ringdown analysis, we want to probe a large parameter space of models to identify possible trends.
 Following the approach outlined above, we have three free parameters that determine our equilibrium models (for a given EOS): the rescaled rotation parameter $\hat{A}$ (see the definition in \cite{Cook1992,Cook1994}), the axis ratio $r_p/r_e$ ($r_p$ is the polar and $r_e$ the equatorial radius), and the central energy density $\rho_c$.
 We cover the parameter space with $\hat{A}$ in the interval $[0.1,1.0]$ in steps of $0.1$, and the axis ratio in the interval $[0.35,0.95]$ in steps of $0.05$, resulting in $[\hat{A}]\times [r_p/r_e]=130$ models.